 About the Lab

-Our lab uses a combination of high-throughput genomic experiments and advanced computational methods, in order to gain a mechanistic understanding of how the genome encodes its organization and how this organization conveys biological function.
+The Lab of Genome Structure & Function, led by Dr. Noam Kaplan, uses a combination of experimental and computational methods to gain a mechanistic understanding of how the genome encodes its organization and how this organization conveys biological function.
 Read more about our research here.